-If one or more of the Classes of Claims or Equity Interests entitled to vote on the Plan rejects the Plan, the Debtors reserve the right to amend the Plan or request confirmation of the Plan pursuant to section 1129(b) of the Bankruptcy Code, or both, without providing further notice to the holders of any Claim or Equity Interest.
-Section 1129(b) of the Bankruptcy Code permits the confirmation of a plan of reorganization notwithstanding the non acceptance of the plan by one or more Impaired Classes of claims or interests.
+Section 1129(b) of the Bankruptcy Code permits the confirmation of a plan of reorganization notwithstanding the rejection of the plan by one or more Impaired Classes of claims or interests.
 Under that section, a plan may be confirmed if it does not "discriminate unfairly" and is "fair and equitable" with respect to each non accepting class.
-Holders of Claims and Equity Interests should assume that, if one or more of the Classes of Claims or Equity Interests entitled to vote on the Plan reject the Plan, the Debtors will amend the Plan, as required, and request confirmation of the Plan pursuant to section 1129(b) of the Bankruptcy Code, or both, at the currently scheduled Confirmation Hearing (as defined herein).
+The Plan contemplates the deemed rejection (under Bankruptcy Code section 1126(g)) of those Classes of Claims and Equity Interests for which there will be no distributions.
+In addition, the Voting Classes may not vote to accept the Plan.
+Accordingly, the Debtors will be requesting confirmation of the Plan pursuant to section 1129(b) of the Bankruptcy Code at the Confirmation Hearing.
 For a more detailed description of the requirements for confirmation of a plan that has been rejected by one or more classes, please see Section V.A.